Advanced Clinical Practitioner (Advanced Clinical Practitioner Degree Apprenticeship)

 You are a registered health professional (nurses, midwives and allied health professionals).

 You have been working in the appropriate clinical context for a minimum of two years.

 You must have a minimum of 4 years post qualification experience on application.

 All apprentices are enrolled on to the full MSc programme (Advanced Clinical Practice – 180 credits).
 This will require 2.5 years of study.

 This module introduces the concepts and context of advanced practice and enhances students' current knowledge and skills to enable the development of core and bespoke advanced practice competencies.

 This module provides the scientific underpinning for the academic and clinical development of experienced and competent practitioners to facilitate the appropriate assessment, diagnosis, prescription and therapeutic management of clients/service users by the application of life sciences.

-Contextualising Advanced Practice
+Contextualising Advanced Practice (Optional)

 This module provides a framework enabling you to consolidate generic competencies of advanced clinical practice; critically reflect upon your development in the context of your professional role; develop leadership skills to identify and manage risk appropriately; use research and audit skills to lead service improvement in your clinical practice.

 You will critically examine your personal job description in conjunction with the national multi-professional framework for Advanced Clinical Practice which incorporates the fours pillars of Advanced Clinical Practice: Clinical Practice, Leadership and Management, Education, Research.